1. What do I have to do if my child is going to be absent from school?

 15. What about homework?
 If my child is absent, can I request homework to be sent home?

 Students are given the opportunity to makeup schoolwork missed due to illness or a valid excused absence upon their return.
 As a general policy, a student is allowed 1(one) day to complete make-up work for each day of excused absence from school.
-This year many of the teachers will be posting work to this website so there will be an opportunity to get the work there and turn it in per policy.

 To clear your student's attendance, please email firstname.lastname@example.org